micmejia/bible-dump/NKJV/Hebrews/Heb 6.md

 But, beloved, we are confident of better things concerning you, yes, things that accompany salvation, though we speak in this manner.

 ###### 10
-For God _is_ not unjust to forget your work and [^d]labor of love which you have shown toward His name, _in that_ you have ministered to the saints, and do minister.
+For God _is_ not unjust to forget your work and labor of love which you have shown toward His name, _in that_ you have ministered to the saints, and do minister.

 ###### 11
 And we desire that each one of you show the same diligence to the full assurance of hope until the end,

 ###### 12
-that you do not become [^e]sluggish, but imitate those who through faith and patience inherit the promises. ## God's Infallible Purpose in Christ
+that you do not become sluggish, but imitate those who through faith and patience inherit the promises. ## God's Infallible Purpose in Christ

 ###### 13
 For when God made a promise to Abraham, because He could swear by no one greater, He swore by Himself,